Updated December 2021

 - Select the firmware file, allow it to run, and restart the system.

-But this is a very general and generic guide.
+Following the above steps represents a very general and generic guide.
 Consult your manual and manufacturer’s website for detailed instructions.

 Jump To Manufacturer Firmware:

 - RikoMagic (RKM)

 - Mach 8 Firmware

 - CR13/S Ultra 4K Android TV Box Firmware